Application Procedures for Beijing Government Scholarship for International Students

 2026-01-23

-The Beijing Government Scholarships for International Students (BGS) are aimed at supporting outstanding international students who are pursuing their studies or conducting scientific research at higher education institutions and research institutes in Beijing.
-Applicants, including both new applicants and currently enrolled students, may apply for BGS through their universities.
-The host institutions are responsible for reviewing applications and selecting BGS recipients.
-Further details of the application process are set out below.
+The Beijing Government Scholarship (BGS) is established to support outstanding international students in pursuing studies or conducting research at higher education institutions and research institutes in Beijing.
+Both newly admitted students and currently enrolled students may apply for BGS through the host institutions, which are responsible for reviewing applications and determining recipients.
+Further application details are as follows.

 I. Eligibility and Duration of Funding

-1. Outstanding international students pursuing degree programs, including undergraduates, master's students, and doctoral students
+1. Outstanding international students enrolled in degree programs, including undergraduate, master's, and doctoral students.

-The funding duration shall not exceed the standard period of study for the enrolled program.
+The funding duration shall not exceed the standard length of the enrolled program.
 Any doctoral student who is unable to complete the program within the standard period due to special circumstances may apply for an extension of BGS funding.

-2. Outstanding international students in non-degree programs, including preparatory students, visiting students (including inter-university exchange students), and research scholars
+2. Outstanding international students enrolled in non-degree programs, including preparatory students, visiting students (including inter-university exchange students), and research scholars.

-Preparatory students are eligible for funding for one academic year.
+For preparatory students, the funding duration is one academic year.
 For visiting students (including inter-university exchange students) and research scholars, the funding duration shall not exceed one academic year.
-Visiting students (including inter-university exchange students) will receive funding at the master's level, while research scholars will be funded at the doctoral level.
+Visiting students (including inter-university exchange students) shall receive funding at the master's level, while research scholars shall be funded at the doctoral level.

-(I) The scholarships are divided into Category A, Category B, and Category C scholarships, based on levels of study and academic disciplines.
+i.
+The scholarship is divided into Category A, Category B, and Category C, based on levels of study and academic disciplines.

 1. Category A covers tuition fees, accommodation fees, living expenses, and comprehensive medical insurance premiums.